PacktPublishing/AWS-Certified-Solutions-Architect-Associate-Guide/README.md

 Angular 6 for Enterprise-Ready Web Applications follows a hands-on and minimalist approach demonstrating how to design and architect high quality apps.

 This book covers the following exciting features:
-* Create full-stack web applications using Angular and RESTful APIs
+* Explore AWS terminology and identity and access management
-* Master Angular fundamentals, RxJS, CLI tools, unit testing, GitHub, and Docker
+* Acquaint yourself with important cloud services and features in categories such as compute, network, storage, and databases
-* Design and architect responsive, secure and scalable apps to deploy on AWS
+* Define access control to secure AWS resources and set up efficient monitoring
-* Adopt a minimalist, value-first approach to delivering your app with Kanban
+* Back up your database and ensure high availability by understanding all of the database-related services in the AWS Cloud
-* Get introduced to automated testing with continuous integration on CircleCI
+* Integrate AWS with your applications to meet and exceed non-functional requirements

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1786462907) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789130662) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>